TheAcharya/MarkerData-Website/docs/In Action/notion-profile.md

 Your browser does not support the video tag.
 </video>

+1. Select `Marker Data Source` or `Marker Data H.264` from [Final Cut Pro's Share menu](user-guide/share-destination/).
+2. **Marker Data** will start to perform its task.

 ## Updating Specific Column Data

+In the event that you seek to update and merge select column data, you may employ the 'Merge only' option.
+In this example, our focus is solely on updating the `Notes` column.
+Nevertheless, it is imperative to also enable the `Icon Image` option to ensure the page icons of individual Notion entries remain intact.
+Otherwise, page icon will be empty.

 <video controls width="1920">
   <source src="/assets/md-send-to-notion-04.mp4" type="video/mp4">